NorthVine-Consulting/managerdash-docs/docs/6_pr_review.md

 3. **Context Matters**: Consider complexity and scope
 4. **Be Fair**: Don't compare early career to senior
 5. **Trend Over Time**: Look for improvement patterns
+6. **Draft PRs**: Consider reviewing draft PRs to provide early feedback, though you may want to wait until they're ready for final review

 ### Note-Taking